 If your AC is blowing warm air, it’s a signal that something needs attention.
 A little troubleshooting can help homeowners better communicate their problem to HVAC professionals so you can get your AC back up and running.

 1. Check Your Expectations: Okay, this one isn’t a troubleshooting task, per se, but sometimes we have unrealistic expectations for how quickly an HVAC system should cool a room.
 Have you given your system enough time to warm up and lower temperatures?
 Do you have a lot of uncovered windows?
 Keeping shades and blinds shut can help expedite the cooling time, so just be mindful of elements that may make cooling your space more difficult for your system.

 2. Check Your Filters: Clogged filters limit airflow and cause your AC system to work twice as hard to cool your home.
 If airflow is weak out of vents, change your filters and test it again.

 3. Check Your Thermostat: One simple solution to the warm air problem is checking the thermostat to make sure it is set to “Cool” or “Auto.”
 If your thermostat is in “Fan” mode, it is just circulating air without cooling it.
 Additionally, it’s possible that your thermostat could have slipped into a programmable pre-set that doesn’t reach your comfort level or the times when you want AC.

 4. Check Your Outdoor Condenser Unit: Do a visual and auditory inspection of your HVAC unit beside your home.
 Is it free of grass, leaves and debris?
 Clogged or dirty coils can impact performance.
 Does running unit sound normal?
 Note strange sounds and noises that are out of the ordinary.

-If you've performed the tasks above and your HVAC system still isn't cooling, give us a call.
-You'll have done some basic troubleshooting, and your answers will help us with diagnosing the issue before we even get to your door.
+If you’ve performed the tasks above and your AC is blowing warm air, give us a call.
+You’ll have done some basic troubleshooting, and your answers will help us with diagnosing the issue before we even get to your door.